HOW COMMON IS ERECTILE DYSFUNCTION?

 You are NOT too old to benefit from one or all of the treatments available.
 Here at Canadian Men’s Clinic we have successfully treated patients in their 90’s!
 If you can walk up one flight of stairs without exhaustion, you are probably healthy enough to participate in sexual activity.
 You are only as old as you feel!
 Your overall physical health should be examined and the doctor can confirm for you whether or not you should consider using treatment.

 Not usually.
 Most often erectile dysfunction is caused by physical rather than psychological reasons.
-However, physical impotence can often be compounded by psychological factors.
+However, physical erectile dysfunction can often be compounded by psychological factors.

 There are many options available for treating erectile dysfunction.
 Always make the decision with proper medical help.
 The doctors at Canadian Men’s Clinic are highly trained and offer a range of treatments.
 Privacy and discretion are assured and patients are made to feel entirely at ease.
 A complete individual assessment is carried out and a full clinical diagnosis made, before a course of treatment is recommended.
-You may contact the clinic directly, or may be referred by your doctor.
+You may contact the clinic directly for an appointment, or you may be referred by your doctor..